Stool233/logseq-store/pages/TLA+.md

 		- It should specify only what's required of message passing.
 		- A simple method
-			- Let *msgs* be the set of messages currently in transit -
+			- Let *msgs* be the set of messages currently in transit
+		- A simpler method
+			- Let *msgs* be the set of all messages ever sent.
+		-
+	-